 —W. Edwards Deming

-This Deming quote prepares us for a final set of insights: systems thinking requires a new approach to management as well, a perspective where managers are problem solvers, take the long view, proactively evolve impediments, and lead the organizational changes necessary to improve the systems that limit performance.
-These Lean-Agile leaders:
+This Deming quote prepares us for a final set of insights.
+Systems thinking requires a new approach to management as well, a perspective where managers are problem solvers, take the long view, proactively eliminate impediments, and lead the changes necessary to improve systems and performance.
+These Lean-Agile Leaders:

-- Constantly engage in solving problems and eliminating roadblocks and ineffective internal systems.
+- Engage in solving problems and eliminating roadblocks and ineffective internal systems

-- Take a long-term view, investing in enabling capabilities such as infrastructure, practices, tools and training provide the foundation for faster value delivery, and higher quality and productivity
+- Take a long-term view, investing in enabling capabilities such as infrastructure, practices, tools, and training that lead to faster value delivery, better quality, and higher productivity

-Understanding these systems thinking aspects helps leaders and teams truly understand “why they are doing”, “what they are doing”, and the impact on those around them.
-In turn, this leads to a leaner and smarter enterprise, one that can better navigate the organization and solution development complexities, leading to better business outcomes.
+Understanding the elements of systems thinking helps leaders and teams recognize the ‘why’ and the ‘what’ of their actions, as well as the impact on those around them.
+This understanding leads to a leaner, smarter enterprise that can better navigate organization and solution development complexities.
+And that results in better business outcomes.